tr00/tr00.github.io/_posts/2022-12-06-implementing-a-judy-array-2.md

 Now this node fits into 1 cache line, can still be searched in parallel but the size got smaller by a single key.
 Well, the upsides heavily outweigh the downsides.

-### lookup

 We can now add a new node type to the state machine of the lookup function.
+I will focus on lookup since it is the most relevant operation and the other two work very similar.

 ```C
 switch (typeof(node))